Seifert fibered 3-manifolds and Turaev-Viro invariants volume conjecture: Introduction

 This paper aims to prove that some families of oriented Seifert fibered 3-manifolds with orientable or non-orientable 2-orbifold base satisfy the generalized Turaev-Viro invariants volume conjecture stated by Detcherry-Kalfagianni in \cite{detcherry2020gromov}.
 This conjecture is the 3-manifold analogue of the volume conjecture proposed by Kashaev in \cite{kashaev1997hyperbolic}, and later by Murakami-Murakami in \cite{murakami2001colored}.
 In \cite{chen2018volume}, Chen-Yang stated the version of this conjecture for hyperbolic 3-manifolds.
 The Chen-Yang conjecture has been proved for several classes of hyperbolic 3-manifolds.
 This includes families of link complements in the 3-sphere \cite{detcherry2018turaev,Ku}, and closed 3-manifolds obtained by Dehn filling along such links \cite{Oh,WongYang,CZ,GMWY}, and link complements in other 3-manifolds \cite{belletti2022growth,Bel}.
 Partial verifications of the generalized Tuarev-Viro invariants volume conjecture were given in \cite{detcherry2020gromov,Wong,KuM1,KuM2}.
-For Seifert fibered 3-manifolds, Detcherry-Kalfagianni \cite{detcherry2020gromov} proved that the Tuarev-Viro invariants $TV_r(M,q)$ grow at most polynomially with respect to $r$.
-In this paper, we prove that for large families of Seifert fibered 3-manifolds with empty or non-empty boundary, the growth of $TV_r(M,q)$, with respect to $r$, is exactly polynomial, hence verifying the generalized volume conjecture for these classes of 3-manifolds.
+For Seifert fibered 3-manifolds, Detcherry-Kalfagianni \cite{detcherry2020gromov} proved that the Tuarev-Viro invariants $TV_r'(M,q)$ grow at most polynomially with respect to $r$.
+In this paper, we prove that for large families of Seifert fibered 3-manifolds with empty or non-empty boundary, the growth of $TV_r'(M,q)$, with respect to odd integer $r\geq3$, is bounded below by 1, hence verifying the generalized volume conjecture for these classes of 3-manifolds.

-Notice that throughout this paper, we focus on $q$ that is $2r$-th root of unity, where $q^2$ is primitive $r$-th root of unity for odd integers $r\geq 3$.
+Notice that throughout this paper, we focus on odd integer $r\geq 3$ and $q$ that is $2r$-th root of unity with $q=e^\frac{2\pi i}{r}$, unless mentioned otherwise.
+Here, $TV_r$ denotes the $SU(2)$ version of the Turaev-Viro invariants, while $TV_r'$ denotes the $SO(3)$ version.
+Similarly, $RT_r$ represents the $SU(2)$ version of the Witten-Reshetikhin-Turaev invariants, and $RT_r'$ represents the $SO(3)$ version.
 We will use the following definition to state the Turaev-Viro invariants volume conjecture.

-\begin{definition}[Section 1.1 \cite{detcherry2020gromov}] For a compact oriented 3-manifold $M$, let $TV_r(M,q)$ denote the $r$-th Turaev-Viro invariant of M at $q=e^\frac{2\pi i}{r}$.
+\begin{definition}[Section 1.1 \cite{detcherry2020gromov}] For a compact oriented 3-manifold $M$, let $TV_r'(M,q)$ denote the $r$-th Turaev-Viro invariant of M at $q=e^\frac{2\pi i}{r}$.
 Then, the Turaev-Viro growth rate is